humanplayer2/mkmods/3dprint/thinkpad_mx_stems/README.md

 - If I was still using my TEX boards, would I prefer to undergo conversion for the remaining keys over cutting Cherry keys to fit?
 Yes.

 ## Printing
 Printed with a 0.4mm nozzle on an Ender 3 S1 Plus, flat, standard quality Cura profile, but layer height 0.16mm.
+I printed some tests, then 40 in one go over night.

+This directory hold the STL file that I've printed from, and a STEP file I also exported from Onshape (though I've never opened one, as I haven't gotten further than using Onshape).